 - Preparation: it’s best to avoid eating raw mushrooms as they contain bacteria so, before cooking, wash them carefully.

 - Storage: mushrooms are best eaten as soon as possible but can keep up to 4-5 days in the fridge.

-familiar French expression to accelerate a vehicule, to go faster, as a champignon is often referred to as the accelerator (literally translated as press on the mushroom).
+Colloquial French expression (literally translated as ‘to press on the mushroom’) which means to accelerate a vehicule, to go faster, as a champignon is often referred to as the accelerator.

 - For all the types of mushrooms found in France, see this guide to identify different mushrooms.